Marketing Information Systems

 Development

-Within the Internal Records System component, two different domains of marketing information systems initially evolved to overlap with the DSS: Sales Force Automation (SFA) managing lead generation and customer acquisition, and Customer Relationship Management (CRM) managing customer engagement and retention.
-Though today both domains are increasingly integrated into one solution, both deserve their own dedicated spotlight, and as the ‘sales orientation’ era preceded the ‘marketing orientation’ or customer-focused era in marketing history, this article will look at SFA, and the CRM will be covered in an upcoming article.
+Philip Kotler not only defined the marketing information system, he recommended a framework for such a system in his seminal publication, Marketing Management: Analysis, Planning, and Control (1967), including four components: Internal Records System; Marketing Intelligence System; Marketing Research System; and Marketing Decision Support System (DSS).
+Within the Internal Records System component, two different domains of marketing information systems initially evolved to overlap with the DSS: Sales Force Automation (SFA) managing lead generation and customer acquisition, and Customer Relationship Management (CRM) managing customer engagement and retention, and today both domains are increasingly integrated into one solution.

-Following Kotler’s first setting out of an MIS framework, business computing took hold across most industries during the 1970s and 1980s and marketing departments and managers adopted generic software such as databases, spreadsheets, and documents to perform SFA activities such as recording and analysing client, sales, and advertising data, and comparing results against set goals (see, for example, OpenFlow, n.d.).
-Over time, those undertaking these activities on a daily basis started to see the challenges presented by this approach, and that there were better ways of managing marketing information (see Salesforce, n.d.).
+Business computing took hold across most industries during the 1970s and 1980s and marketing departments and managers adopted generic software such as databases, spreadsheets, and documents to perform SFA activities such as recording and analysing client, sales, and advertising data, and comparing results against set goals (see, for example, OpenFlow, n.d.).

 State of the Art